 With Wildan 13 Pty Ltd as part of their tender offering a rebate discussion moved to where the rebate could be used.
 It was also noted that the rebate as per the tender document would go to CERA.

 One suggestion was that CERA use the rebate money to assist in the rollout of the three round National series.
-The secretary informed the group that with an event such as Bathurst those delegates involved with the organisation actually put several $1000 onto their own personal credit cards to assist in the financing of the event.
-These monies were eventually repaid to the organising delegates once all the sponsorship money had arrived in the CERA bank account.
-The secretary suggested that CERA should my time I float to allow it to run as a professional entity and not draw on the financial resources of delegates or state clubs.
+The secretary informed the group that with an event such as Bathurst those Delegates involved with the organisation actually put several thousands of dollars onto their own personal credit cards to assist in the financing of the event.
+These monies were eventually repaid to the organising Delegates once all the sponsorship money had arrived in the CERA bank account after the event.
+The Secretary suggested that CERA should maintain a float to allow it to run as a professional entity and not draw on the financial resources of Delegates or state clubs.

 Tasmanian delegate suggested that for the first year the rebates should be kept with CERA so it can successfully coordinate the three round National series and other operations that CERA looks after.
-Then if there is they sufficient funds leftover it can then be distributed out to the States.
-Common consensus with the delegates was it would be best for CERA to control the rebates for year one.
+Then if there are sufficient funds leftover it can then be distributed out to the States.
+Common consensus with the Delegates was it would be best for CERA to control the rebates for year one.

-Western Australia Delegate also suggested that excess funds could go back to the states but would like to see these funds also being used to help the state that is hosting the nationals in that year.
+Western Australia Delegate also suggested that excess funds could go back to the States but would like to see these funds also being used to help the state that is hosting the Nationals in that year.

-Outcome was for all delegates to take back to state committees for feedback.
+Outcome was for all Delegates to take back to state committees for feedback.

 Single Tyre for WA Nationals